 Mr. Beeler is a much sought-after speaker, and has written articles for publications such as APA Journal for Psychology; Corrections Compendium; Corrections Today; and the Journal of American Academy of Physician Assistants.
 He has also served as an expert witness for the Massachusetts Department of Correction, and Prison Rape Elimination Commission.
 He has been a certified PREA auditor since 2012 and for the past year has been teaching PREA auditors how to audit as a Field Training Auditor.

 In addition to chairing audits for the American Correctional Association and completing healthcare audits, Mr. Beeler is a Certified PREA auditor.
 He has recently been selected as a PREA audit trainer.
 Mr. Beeler serves as chair of the Granville County Juvenile Crime Prevention Council (JCPC).
-He also serves as a Commissioner with the North Carolina Sentencing Commission and is a member of the Justice Reinvestment Act Committee.
+He also serves as a Commissioner with the North Carolina Sentencing Commission and is a member of the Justice Reinvestment Act Committee and Research.
 Recently, he was selected as the professional of the year for Strathmore's Who Who.
 He has been elected as a member of the Board of Governors for the American Correctional Association.
 Recently, he was asked to chair a task force for the North Carolina Adult Correction and Juvenile Justice Division on Restrictive Housing and the Mentally Ill and works to provide advice to the Director of the Adult Prisons on a variety of prison issues as requested.

 He has receive numerous awards, among them the H. G. "Gus" Moeller Award for Correctional Excellence, North Carolina Correctional Association, Distinguished Service Award from the Bureau of Prisons, the Compassion in Action Award from the Dali Lama Foundation, and the